Saxophone, EWI, Music Composition & Production

 I immediately fell in love with the feeling and sound of playing saxophone and have been at it ever since.
 Over the years I’ve had the privilege of playing with a wide variety of local and national acts, touring the world, and recording on hundreds of projects from albums to TV and movie soundtracks.

-After my first alto, a student model Cleveland broke in the middle of a gig in 1985.
-I tried a lot of horns and settled on a vintage Selmer Mark VI.
-A lot of people consider these to be the best horns ever made and when it comes to alto, I would have to agree with that.
-In 1994 that original Selmer got stolen so I set out to find another that was very close to the date of manufacture as the first.
-The one I found was even better than the first one.
-I now play that Selmer Mark VI, a custom ARB mouthpiece and Brancher Jazz 2.5 reeds.
+After my first alto, a student model Cleveland broke in the middle of a gig in 1985, I tried a lot of horns and settled on a vintage Selmer Mark VI.
+A lot of people consider these to be the best, most characteristic horns ever made and when it comes to alto, I would have to agree with that.
+In 1994 that original Selmer got stolen so I set out to find another that was very close to the date of manufacture as the first (1968).
+The one I found is even better than the first one.
+I now play that Selmer Mark VI with a Theo Wanne Durga 8 gold-plated mouthpiece using 2.5 Rigotti Wild reeds.

-My tenor is also a Selmer Mark VI fitted with a Theo Wanne Datta 8 mouthpiece and Theo Wanne ligature.
-I use Woodstone reeds on tenor.
+My tenor is also a Selmer Mark VI fitted with a Theo Wanne Durga 7* gold-plated mouthpiece .
+I use Vandoren Java Green 2.5 reeds on tenor.

 Believing Is Seeing